tpill90/battlenet-lancache-prefill/README.md

 - World of Warcraft (wow, wowt, wow_beta)
 - Overwatch (pro, prot, proc, **not prodev**)

+## Configuration
+You will have to set the path where files should be saved manually in Program.cs.
+By default it is H:/ on Windows machines and /var/www/bnet.marlam.in/ for all other operating systems.
+This will be moved to a configuration file in the future.

 ## Thanks
 - WoWDev wiki authors
 - Blizzard